rpy2/rpy2/doc/source/performances.rst

 builtin R                                                   133.2
 numpy.array.sum :class:`numpy.array`                        *272.2*
 =============== ========================================== ==========

-The builtin python implementation on list is only twice faster than a pure python implementation on an :class:`rpy2.rinterface.SexpVector`, accelerated using *psyco*.

 :class:`numpy.array.sum` is about twice faster than its R conterpart, although it is important to remember that the R version handles missing